Residence Life FAQs

 How does laundry work in the residence halls?
 Do I need to bring a lot of coins?

 There are washers and dryers located in every residential area on campus.
 They run on a laundry card which makes it so that students do not need many coins.
 You can get a card from the laundry card machine located in the Student Center in the Activities Building.
 To put money on your laundry card, you can either put cash into the machine or go online and use your credit card (which will give you a code to redeem on the machine).
 A wash costs $1.75 and a dry is $1.50.
-Please make sure to keep your laundry card safe--the money is actually put on to the smart card and anyone could use it, given that it is not tied to you or your account.
+Please make sure to keep your laundry card safe–the money is actually put on to the smart card and anyone could use it, given that it is not tied to you or your account.
 Also, students in the past have found that it is unwise to wash your laundry card!
 The washers and dryers are run by an outside vendor, MacGray.
-If you have an issue with your laundry card or the washers/dryers, please contact the Director of Residence Life.
+If you have an issue with your laundry card or the washers/dryers, please contact Student Services.